Snapshot algorithm

 A snapshot algorithm is used to create a consistent snapshot of the global state of a distributed system.
 Due to the lack of globally shared memory and a global clock, this is not trivially possible.

 Example

 Several computers work together in a distributed system.
 Each of them represents a bank account holding a certain amount of money.
 The participants can transfer money between their accounts by exchanging the messages.

-Assume the overall balance shall be calculated.
-Just requesting the balance of each participant can lead to an incorrect result, if one of them just sent a transfer message to another one (and thus has already decreased its own balance), which did not yet receive it.
+To calculate the overall balance, just requesting the balance of each participant can lead to an incorrect result, as different accounts might be recorded before or after any transfers in progress.
+But a snapshot algorithm would avoid this as it makes sure to record the whole state in a point in time.

-A snapshot algorithm avoids such inconsistencies.